PDrifting/CBookDraft/book.markdown

 A little more dissection of the address outputs will hopefully clarify what is actually happening when we are calling function newTFBAlt and passing pointer buzz to it.
 Since pointer buzz is merely type TFB and a single pointer, meaning we do not have an array, in the case of TFB \*buzz[] and we do not have any pointers to pointers in the case of TFB \*\*buzz, we must satisfy the conversion to the \*\*r argument expected in the call.
 The easiest way to do this is to pass the address of buzz.
 In this case the address of the pointer buzz is shown to be 0x7ffd5b98c5d8.
 When we enter the function the address of \*\*r becomes the address of buzz as shown by the address matching.
 When we call the malloc it will request a section of memory that also has an address that we need to store.
 That address passed back from the malloc is shown to be 0x2091690.
 The reason we need to use (\*r) in this case is because \*\*r points to the address of &buzz, and we know when we take \*ptr we are looking at the value of what is stored there, giving us access to the pointer being pointed to.
 The first pointer is buzz, and it points to the address returned by the malloc.

-Here is an example with output showing the side-effects of the above and further explaining why this fails to further reinforce the concept above. (edited)
+Here is an example with output showing the side-effects of the above and further explaining why this fails to further reinforce the concept above.

 ```
 #include <stdlib.h>